 Well, it depends.

 - Where is the home located?

 - Will this be a short sale, or a “traditional” sale?
 (Short sale meaning you owe more than the home can be sold for.
-Traditional meaning you have enough equity to satisfy the loan, and your closing costs).
+Traditional meaning you have enough equity release costs to satisfy the loan, and your closing costs).

 - What is the condition of the home?

 - How aggressive are you willing to price it?

 - Are you willing to provide any buyer concessions (paying their closing costs, finding out what the home warranty cost is and buying a warranty, pre-paying HOA dues ”“ there are many things a seller can do to “sweeten” the deal and appeal to more buyers).

 - And more. . .

 There is no single answer to how fast a home can sell, or whether we are in a buyers or sellers market.
 One good market statistic to examine when you are looking at (roughly) how long it may take to sell your home is absorption rate ”“ which will tell you how long it takes on average to sell a home.

 The formula that Building broker in Perth use is pretty simple: